dougreichard/artemis_macro_language/README.md

 An experiment in creating a pre-processor/macro language for Artemis Spaceship bridge simulator

-The language leverage yaml for syntax but build beyond that semantically

 http://artemiswiki.pbworks.com/w/page/51088806/Mission%20Scripting

 - Modular - reuse and import content